lsolesen/edbbrugs-php-sdk/README.markdown

 ### Composer

 Simply add a dependency on lsolesen/edbbrugs-php-sdk to your project's `composer.json` file if you use Composer to manage the dependencies of your project.
-Here is a minimal example of a composer.json file that just defines a dependency on Billy PHP SDK 2.1:
+Here is a minimal example of a `composer.json` file that just defines a dependency on EDBBrugs-PHP-SDK:

 ```
 {